 - Requires California’s Department of Industrial Relations and the Division of Occupational Safety and Health to transmit information to the Contractors State License Board about any actions taken against CSLB licensees.

-- Directs the CSLB to study judgments, arbitration awards and settlements of claims of construction defects at rental residential units and report to the Legislature, by January 1, 2018, whether requiring licensees to report such dispositions would enable to the board to better protect the public.
+- Directed the CSLB to study judgments, arbitration awards and settlements of claims of construction defects at rental residential units and report to the Legislature, by January 1, 2018, whether requiring licensees to report such dispositions would enable to the board to better protect the public.

-Improves the safety and oversight of tour buses operating in California by strengthening the California Highway Patrol’s tour bus inspection program.
+SB 812 – Improving Tour Bus Safety.
+SB 812 Improved the safety and oversight of tour buses operating in California by strengthening the California Highway Patrol’s tour bus inspection program.
 The law was prompted by a tour bus accident in San Francisco’s Union Square in November 2015 that injured 20 people, at least five critically.
 After the crash, the CHP determined that the bus had never been inspected and was not registered with the California Public Utilities Commission, as is required by law.
 The CHP later conducted a surprise inspection of the company’s bus fleet and found over 60 violations, 29 for mechanical problems.

-Extends a pilot program requiring drunk driving offenders in Alameda, Los Angeles, Sacramento and Tulare counties to install the devices known as IIDs.
+SB 1046 – Ignition Interlock Devices for Drunk Driving Offenders.
+SB 1046 extended a pilot program requiring drunk driving offenders in Alameda, Los Angeles, Sacramento and Tulare counties to install the devices known as IIDs.
 IIDs are calibrated to the driver and prevent a car from starting if the driver is not sober.
 The four-county pilot would run until January 1, 2019, when the program would be expanded statewide with minor modifications so that:

 - A first conviction for driving drunk and causing injury would result in an IID being required for six months